Nacho9771/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

+For this deliverable I focused on successfully porting everything from HTML to JSX files, and for some reason it was a nightmare on my end.
+I learned a lot about solving problems and debugging code while fixing all of the porting issues I had, but all 5 pages work now!
+I also made a tiny bit of javascript and adjustments to code, but I'm saving most of that for next time.

 - [x] **Bundled using Vite** - Completed!
 Vite was extremely useful when making adjustments to my page.
 - [x] **Components** - Login, the stock section, buying stocks section, profile section, leaderboards, and chatbox mocked for future database, javascript, and websocket implementation.
   - [x] **Login/Logout** - When you login to the website it takes yo uto the homepage, and I even included a logout placeholder that takes you to the login page again!
 (I had some help with that part)